sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 **A: your newsserver provider has some level of SSL, but the setup is not fully correct: they are using the certificates that do not belong to the hostname you're using.
 That is not correct.**

-As of this writing about 1/4th of the newsserver providers have this problem.
-Most of them are resellers of Highwinds (which you can recognize by the error message `CertificateError: hostname 'news.someserver.com' doesn't match either of '*.sslusenet.com', 'sslusenet.com'`)

 You can do different things:

 1. Easy and half/half-secure: in SABnzbd’s Server-settings, under Advanced, set `Certificate verification` to `Default`.
-Then try again.
+Then try again.<br> <span class="label label-warning">WARNING</span> Disabeling this check allows anyone to redirect and intercept your traffic using *any* valid certificate!
 2. You can ask the newsserver provider to solve the problem.
 That could be a hard path; the provider could deny they have a problem.

 * * *